sumeyye677/sumeyye677/README.md

 ## 🎓 About Me

 I'm a Computer Engineering student at **Fatih Sultan Mehmet Vakıf University** (2023-2027) with a passion for technology and innovation.
-Currently maintaining a **3.50/4.00 GPA** and actively participating in various bootcamps and certification programs.

 - 🔭 I'm currently working on **Java and C# projects**
 - 🌱 I'm learning **Data Science** and **Game Development**